 Like other Tulip products, crafters give these pens rave reviews.
 They say the colors are bright and show up well no matter the fabric, and the price is good for these quality pens.
-The biggest complaint seems to be that some feel the ink runs out sooner than they’d like, especially with the silver pens.Continue to 5 of 10 below.
+The biggest complaint seems to be that some feel the ink runs out sooner than they’d like, especially with the silver pens.

-Best for Hats: Stained By Sharpie Fabric Markers
+Sharpie Stained by Sharpie Permanent Fabric Markers

 You can transform a basic hat into a unique, bold creation with just a few swipes of these fabric markers from Sharpie.
 The package comes with eight markers in black, blue, green, yellow, orange, red, pink, and purple, and while they look a lot like regular Sharpies, these are designed specifically for fabrics.
 They have brush tips, which make them great for outlining and filling in larger spaces.

-Customers say they’re easy to use, and the colors are bright, beautiful, and don’t bleed.
-Some wish they came in more colors, but say that overall these are the best markers they’ve found for customizing hats and other items.Continue to 9 of 10 below.
+According to users, the markers are easy to use, and the colors are bright, beautiful, and don’t bleed.
+Some wish they came in more colors, but say that overall these are the best markers they’ve found for customizing hats and other items.